Human trafficking for the purpose of sexual exploitation is called forced prostitution.

 However, German girls also remain victims of pimps.

-The image of voluntary, self-sufficient sex workers is widely distributed in Germany, yet only applies to a very small proportion of people.
-The majority of women in the red-light district work under forced conditions and are sexually exploited.
+The image of the free and self-determined sex worker is widely spread in Germany; however, it applies to only a minimal number of individuals.
+The majority of women in the red-light milieu work under coercive conditions and are sexually exploited.

-Young women from Eastern Europe and Africa on the other hand often have no prospects in their home country.
-Human traffickers take advantage of this to lure them to Western Europe under false pretences.
-Some are promised a career in modelling; others are promised work in the catering industry or other sectors.
-Others believe that they can work independently as a prostitute in Western Europe and earn lots of money.
-During their travels, their passport is taken from them and they are threatened, beaten and raped.
+On the other hand, young women from Eastern Europe or Africa often see no prospects in their home countries.
+Human traffickers take advantage of this and lure them to Western Europe with false promises.
+Some are promised careers as models, others jobs in the hospitality industry or other sectors.
+Still, others believe they can work independently as prostitutes in Western Europe and earn a lot of money.
+During the journey, their passports are taken away, they are threatened, beaten, and raped.

-Upon arrival in their destination country, they are forced to work in brothels, rent-by-the-hour places or on the streets, and are repeatedly sold like goods.
-They are told that they must now repay the expensive travel costs.
-The constant change of location makes it impossible to form solid relationships.
-The women are uprooted, helpless and can barely communicate.
-They have no papers and are therefore considered illegal immigrants.
-They rarely go to the police for fear of deportation.
-The pimps seriously threaten them and their families.
+Upon arrival in the destination country, they are forced to work in brothels, apartments, or on the streets against their will and are repeatedly sold like goods.
+They are told that they now owe high travel costs.
+Constant changes of location make it impossible to build stable relationships.
+The women are uprooted and helpless, often unable to communicate effectively.
+They no longer have documents and are thus illegal in the country.
+Out of fear of deportation, they often do not dare to turn to the police.
+Pimps threaten them and their families massively.

-The mental and physical consequences of continuous rape, violence and even torture are immense.
-Many women, girls and boys are severely traumatised.
+The psychological and physical consequences of constant rape and violence, even torture, are immense.
+Many of the women, girls, and boys are severely traumatized.

 Human trafficking is a criminal offence in Germany.
 Forced prostitution as a form of human trafficking is governed in § 232a of the German Penal Code (StGB).
 Forced prostitution is also punishable under the umbrella of “exploitation of prostitutes” and “pimping”.